Dulara Village Blossoms: Silox India’s Miyawaki Green Legacy

 Activities During Plantation Drive

 Silox India led a tree plantation initiative in Dulara village using the Miyawaki method, known for creating dense, fast-growing forests.
-The event brought together Silox employees and Grow Billion Trees founders, symbolizing a shared commitment to environmental restoration.
+The event brought together two officials of Silox and Grow Billion Trees founders, symbolizing a shared commitment to environmental restoration.
 Together, they planted a variety of native species, ensuring each sapling was carefully placed for optimal growth.
 Following the plantation, participants nurtured the trees by watering and tending to them, ensuring strong root establishment.
 This collective effort not only supported environmental sustainability but also contributed to a thriving green space for the community, highlighting Silox India’s ongoing commitment to a greener future.

 Tree Plantation Purpose